JACT Hunting

 Uncle Rick Keller

 That day came on Nov 1st 2017 - opening day of cow season.
-The night before was calm… with a double ring glowing around the moon.
-At 4am we were up & drinking coffee, preparing to walk out to his cousin Jeff’s blind when we saw multiple shooting stars streak across the sky… the planets were lining up!
+At 4am we were up & drinking coffee and preparing to walk out to the blind when we saw multiple shooting stars streak across the sky… the planets were lining up!

 True Elk Camp 2017 - “Team Cara”

 Shortly after 8am James spotted 3 cows on the hill across from us.
-Jeff whispered “the cow in the middle is the largest”.
 I sighted in & pulled the trigger for my first kill at 220 yards.
-She flinched & disappeared in the dense trees but we found her down within about 30 minutes. we cleaned & quartered her then “TEAM CARA” helped me pack & cart it out.
+She flinched & disappeared in the dense trees but we found her down within about 30 minutes.
 It was a great day!
 One for one!
-Cara